 Serve immediately in a glass and optionally garnish with cocoa powder or cacao nibs.

-This strawberry banana chocolate smoothie can be tweaked easily to use up what you have readily available in a healthy pantry.
+This strawberry banana chocolate smoothie can be easily tweaked to use what you have readily available in a healthy pantry.

-Plant-based milk – we like using homemade soy milk to increase the protein content of our smoothies, but you can also use your plant milk of choice.
+- Plant-based milk – we like using homemade soy milk to increase the protein content of our smoothies, but you can also use your plant milk of choice.
 We regularly make our almond milk and oat milk at home and use them indistinctively in our smoothies.
 You can also use chocolate almond milk and skip the cocoa powder.

 Add lemon or lime to strawberries to make their flavor pop up.
 It can be very helpful when strawberries are not as sweet as expected.